Attention: Route not available for walking between November 1 and January 15, 2025

 Yes, you will have total freedom to choose your departure date.
 However, if you want to do your Camino de Santiago in the months of December, January and February, we recommend that you check availability before making your reservation.
 At this time of year most accommodation is closed and many services may not be available.

 In your travel documents, you will find the names of the accommodations assigned to you, as well as their contact telephone number and location.
-As a general rule, all accommodation is located in the centre of the different towns along the Pilgrims' Route to Santiago de Compostela, without the need to deviate too far from the route.
+As a general rule, all accommodation are located in the centre of the different towns along the Pilgrims' Route to Santiago de Compostela, without the need to deviate too far from the route.
 But sometimes, due to lack of availability, it is possible that some accommodation may be a little far from the village or even in neighbouring towns.
 For all the accommodations that are at a considerable distance from the route of the Camino, we will provide you with a free taxi service that you can use to get to your accommodation and return to the Camino the next morning.
 In any case, these are exceptions that we will inform you at the time of booking.

 Luggage transport service by default is included in all our trips and it is not necessary to request it.
-You will be able to do the Camino de Santiago without your luggage on your back with the peace of mind that your suitcase will be at your next accommodation on your arrival.
-Along with your credential you will also receive stickers, which you must cover with the requested information and stick it in a visible place on your suitcase.
-Once you have arrived at your accommodation, we recommend that you ask at reception where you can leave your luggage.
-You will have to leave your luggage at the indicated place first thing in the morning for our carrier to pick it up.
-This way, when you arrive at your next accommodation your luggage will already be there.
+You can enjoy the Camino de Santiago without the burden of carrying your luggage on your back, knowing that your suitcase will be waiting for you at your next accommodation upon your arrival.
+Along with your credential, you'll also receive stickers.
+Cover these stickers with the requested information and stick them in a visible place on your suitcase.
+Upon arrival at your accommodation, we suggest asking at the reception where you can leave your luggage.
+You'll need to leave your luggage at the designated spot early in the morning for our carrier to pick it up.
+This ensures that when you arrive at your next accommodation, your luggage will already be waiting for you.

 We have a taxi service that you can hire whenever you need it.
 You can hire it, for example, to go from the airport to the start of your Camino, or to go from Santiago to your starting point to pick up your car once you finish the stage.
-The price of the transfers will depend on the distance from your point of origin to the destination.
-If you have any questions about this service do not hesitate to contact us.

-The basic travel insurance included in our packages has a wide coverage against unforeseen events, with which you will also have guaranteed medical assistance and numerous benefits that you can consult in the General Conditions of Travel Insurance.
+The basic travel insurance included in our packages offers extensive coverage against unforeseen events, ensuring you'll receive guaranteed medical assistance and numerous benefits.
+You can review the specifics in the General Conditions of Travel Insurance.

-In your travel documents you will find an emergency telephone number where we we are available on the road when you need us.
-This way you will travel with peace of mind knowing that one of our companions will help you to quickly solve any problem, incident or doubt that you may have along your Camino de Santiago.
+In your travel documents, you'll find an emergency telephone number where we're accessible while you're on the road.
+This ensures you'll journey with peace of mind, knowin our team members will assist you with any problems, incidents, or questions you encounter along your Camino de Santiago.

-View all trips
+View all tours

 Reviews